 Within an Organization, the default permissions are set to "Anyone at Organization" and "Can View".

 You can still adjust these settings for individual files.
 Learn more about Sharing Resources in an Organization.

 - Click the Share button from the File.

 - Click the left Link Sharing dropdown to determine who can access Files via Link Sharing:

 - To remove Link Sharing, select Only people invited to this file:

 - Use the right drop down to select permissions for Link Sharing.
 You can select can view or can edit:

-- If you don't want Viewers to be able to copy or share the File, you can turn off the Allow viewers to copy and share setting.
+- If you don't want Viewers to be able to copy, share, or export elements from your File, you can turn off the Allow viewers to copy and share setting.